If you’re planning a trip to San Francisco – you’ve made a phenomenal choice.

 There are so many incredible day trips within just a few hours of San Francisco, if you have the ability to rent a car while you’re in the city.

-Whether it’s a trip up to the beloved Muir Woods, a gorgeous redwood preserve near San Francisco just a 40-minute drive north, a hike up Mount Tam for epic Bay Area views, or a trip to wine country in Sonoma County for some unpretentious delicious wines, there’s no shortage of fabulous escapes from San Francisco easily at your fingertips.
+You can also do a hike up Mount Tam for epic Bay Area views, or a trip to wine country in Sonoma County for some unpretentious delicious wines, there’s no shortage of fabulous escapes from San Francisco easily at your fingertips.

 It’s got some of the best food on the planet

 The best thing about San Francisco is its diversity, hands down.
 And there’s no better way to experience that diversity than through its food!

 Eat delicious burritos and other Latin favorites in the Mission District, pop by Chinatown for some of the best dim sum you’ll ever eat outside of Asia, slurp pho in Little Saigon, and don’t forget to check out all the artisan bakeries and ice cream shops for those with a sweet tooth.